-Fidelity Pension Managers Limited’s (“Fidelity Pension” or “the Company”) Corporate Governance framework is designed to promote the smooth running of the operations of the Company in accordance with the provisions of the Pension Reform Act 2014 (PRA 2014), Companies and Allied Matters Act, 2004, the Code of Corporate Governance for Licensed Pension Operators, 2008 (“the Code”), the various Guidelines/Circulars issued by the National Pension Commission (“the Commission” or “PenCom”), any other regulatory or statutory provisions in the Federal Republic of Nigeria as well as globally accepted best practices on governance and ethics.
+Fidelity Pension Managers Limited’s (“Fidelity Pension” or “the Company”) Corporate Governance framework is designed to promote the smooth running of the operations of the Company in accordance with the provisions of the Pension Reform Act 2014 (PRA 2014), Companies and Allied Matters Act, 2020 the relevant Codes of Corporate Governance the various Guidelines/Circulars issued by the National Pension Commission (“the Commission” or “PenCom”), any other regulatory or statutory provisions in the Federal Republic of Nigeria as well as globally accepted best practices on governance and ethics.

 At Fidelity Pension, we understand that the strength of any robust governance structure starts from the top, with a reputable chairman leading a board composed of independent, well-informed directors, who give priority to strategic planning, ensure that standards exist to promote ethical behaviour throughout the organization, and seek continuous improvement in governance practices.